amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 PRUDP is a transport layer protocol on top of UDP whose aim is to reliably send UDP packets.
 There are two version of this protocol ([V0](#v0-format) and [V1](#v1-format)), but these are pretty similar.
 The only difference lies in the way the packets are encoded.
 All values are encoded in little endian byte order.

 On the Nintendo Switch, NEX can be configured to use TCP or WebSockets instead of UDP.
-In that case the [Lite encoding](#lite-format) is used.
+In that case, the '[Lite](#lite-format)'-encoding is used.

 ### Basic operation
 When a client connects to a server, it sends a SYN packet.
 As soon as this packet is acknowledged by the server, it sends a CONNECT packet.
 When this packet has been acknowledged too, a connection has been made and the client and server can start sending DATA packets.
 If the client wants to close the connection, it sends a DISCONNECT packet.
 This packet is acknowledged three times by the server, presumably to ensure the client receives the ACK.